Windows OS Hub

 $strSID.Value

-How to Get User/Group SID in Active Directory?
+How to Get a User or Group SID in Active Directory

-The following command can be used to get a SID of the current domain account:
+Use the following command to obtain a SID for your current domain account:

 whoami /user